 |Enjoy||SEE BEST PRICE||SEE BEST PRICE|

 In conclusion, both Schwinn 430 and 470 are great fitness machines that offer high levels of comfort and functionality.
 You can expect a very good exercising experience from both trainers.
-But if you compare price-to-performance ratio, it will be clear that the Schwinn 430 offers much better value for money because it provides everything that an average user needs and has only a little less features as compared to the 470.
+But if you compare the price-to-performance ratio, it will be clear that Schwinn 430 offers much better value for money because it provides everything that an average user needs and has only a little fewer features as compared to the 470.